openstack/openstack-manuals/doc/common/glossary.rst

       requests from the compute process.
 Using conductor improves security because compute nodes do not need direct access to the database.

+   congress

+      OpenStack project that provides the Governance service.

    consistency window